56quarters/avalonms/doc/source/installation.rst

 (http://api.tshlabs.org/avalon/version) is set up.

 This particular installation uses Gunicorn_, Supervisord_, and Nginx_.
 We'll
-set it up so that it can be deployed to using the included Fabric_ files and configuration in the future.
+set it up so that it can be deployed to using the included Fabric_ files in the future.
 We'll also make use of the bundled Gunicorn and Supervisor configurations.

 These instructions are based on a machine running Debian Linux, but they should be applicable to any UNIX-like operating system.